-- The type of green roof to be installed

-- The water-storage system

-- The type of soil or substrate and plants

-- Equipment for heating, ventilating and air conditioning

-- How many people will be using the green roof (for intensive roofs)
+- The type of green roof to be installed - The water-storage system - The type of growing medium or substrate and plants - Equipment for heating, ventilating and air conditioning - How many people will be using the green roof (for intensive roofs)

 In addition to biodiversity and cooling benefits from green roofs, they can also reduce the need for draining infrastructure by reducing the amount of surface water running off a roof.
+Reducing surface water runoff is also important in improving climate resilience (see 6.3 J. Resilient Buildings and the Built Environment), relieving pressure on local drainage systems and reduce the likelihood of flooding during the heavy rainstorms.